Salted Caramel Cold Foam

 NOTES

 • Salted caramel cold foam can be poured on top of any iced drink, replacing milk or sweeteners.
-It’s best when served immediately.
+Try cold foam on top of a cold brew, iced Americano, or iced latte.

 • The more uniform, tiny bubbles you can create in your foam, the more velvety the cold foam texture will be.